mastanloginsoft/readme/README _main.md

 ## VMRay Configurations

-The Connector API key will stay in the connector and be used to fetch analysis.
+The VMRay API key will be utilized to retrieve the analysis results.
 Create VMRay API key by following the steps below:
   1. Create a user dedicated for this API key (to avoid that the API key is deleted if an employee leaves)
   2. Create a role that allows to "View shared submission, analysis and sample" and "Submit sample, manage own jobs, reanalyse old analyses and regenerate analysis reports".